Karen-W-2002/enpm611-project/README.md

 ## Project Overview

-For **ENPM611**, we focus on analyzing how issues evolve in the `python-poetry` repository.
+For this project, we focus on analyzing how issues evolve in the `python-poetry` repository.
 Our goal is to uncover meaningful insights about the labels, contributors, and life cycles of issues.
 We look at:

 - **Time to implement or resolve issues**
 - **Number of comments and contributors involved**
 - **Distribution of issues by labels**

----

 ## Features